informalsystems/emerald/docs/operational-docs/src/performance_evaluation/performance_eval.md

 Although the channel-based application deployed on Malachite doesn't have a concept of transactions, we can consider “native” Ethereum EOA-to-EOA transfers (i.e., plain ETH sends), which have ~110bytes.
 In this context,
-- a single datacenter deployment on 4 nodes with 1MiB blocks and average block time of 133ms results in around **68k TPS**
+- a single datacenter deployment on 4 nodes with 1MiB blocks and average block time of 133ms results in around **71700 TPS**
-- a geo-distributed deployment on 8 nodes with 1MiB blocks and average block time of 250ms results in around **36k TPS**.
+- a geo-distributed deployment on 8 nodes with 1MiB blocks and average block time of 230ms results in around **41400 TPS**.

-> TODO: review the estimates for TPS. are the average block times accurate?
-> - 1,000,000 bytes / 110 bytes ~ 9,090 tx per block
-> - 9,090 / 0.133 ~ 68,346 TPS
-> - 9,090 ÷ 0.25 ~ 36,360 TPS

 ## Emerald